aregmi450/players/README.md

 # players
-The latest code is on brnach "collapsiblecomponent" .
+The latest code is on branch "collapsiblecomponent" .